 Christmas is almost here and that means the stores are filled with delicious pepperkaker!

 For me at least, gingerbread evokes memories of childhood and warming up in front of the fire.
-During my first winter in Norway I was delighted to discover the treat that are pepperkaker.
+During my first winter in Norway I was delighted to discover the treat that is pepperkake.

-Pepperkaker – literally pepper cakes – are the Norwegian version of gingerbread, and one of the classic biscuits that are easy to find in the run-up to Christmas.
+Pepperkake – literally pepper cake – is the Norwegian version of gingerbread cookies.
+They are one of the classic biscuits that are easy to find in the run-up to Christmas.

-Most offices will have a plate or two doing the rounds, and you might even catch a whiff of the homemade variety if you walk around any residential estate!
+If you live in Norway, it's not hard to find pepperkaker to try.
+Most offices will have a plate or two doing the rounds.
+You might even catch a whiff of the homemade variety if you walk around any residential estate!

 Gingerbread houses are also a common sight at this time of year.
-Schools and workplaces sometimes host pepperkakehus competitions, while Bergen plays host to the Gingerbread City.
-Pepperkakebyen has been going for 25 years with all profits going to children's charities.
+Schools and workplaces sometimes host pepperkakehus competitions, while Bergen plays host to the Gingerbread Town.

-My friend Whitney over at Thanks for the Food has published this recipe if you want to make your own pepperkaker.
+My friend Whitney over at Thanks for the Food has published this recipe if you want to make your own pepperkake cookies.
 It's super simple!

 Inspired?
 Let me know how your version turns out!
 To share this idea with others, you can share this post on Pinterest: